-- 2.4.7.2 Tanks erected in FM Global Earthquake Zone >500-year do not require a seismic analysis to comply with this standard but may be required by other codes or regulations.
+2.4.7.2 Tanks erected in Earthquake Zone >500-year do not require a seismic analysis to comply with this standard but may be required by other codes or regulations.
 Tanks that are analyzed for erection in a particular zone may be erected in other, less severe earthquake zones.
-For example, a tank Approved for Earthquake Zone 50-year shall be permitted to be erected in any of the zones.
-A tank Approved for Earthquake Zone 250-year shall be permitted to be erected only in Earthquake Zones 250-year, 500-year or >500-year. - 2.4.7.3 When tanks have been seismically designed, the Approval Guide listing shall show the FM Earthquake Zone Designation(s) where the tank is permitted to be erected (see Table 2.4.7-1).
+For example, a tank certified for Earthquake Zone 50-year shall be permitted to be erected in any of the zones.
+A tank certified for Earthquake Zone 250-year shall be permitted to be erected only in Earthquake Zones 250-year, 500-year or >500-year.

+2.4.7.3 When tanks have been seismically designed, the certification listing shall show the Earthquake Zone Designation(s) where the tank is permitted to be erected (see Table 2.4.7-1).